J. F. Trey Smith

 |2016||Game On!
 Philadelphia: Engaging youth and families.
 Panel with S. Fecher, R. Houston, & A. Krish at the Mid-Atlantic Association of Museums annual meeting, Wilmington, DE, October 2016.|

 |2016||Sound thinking!
 Engineering invention and innovation with middle school youth.
 Workshop with A. Reimers at the Frontiers in Education conference, Erie, PA, October 2016.|

-Research InterestsTeachers' uses and adaptations of reform-based science curricula; teacher education and professional learning; learning in formal and informal education spaces; teaching and learning with historical primary sources in science classrooms; argumentation within and across disciplines and contexts
+Research InterestsTeachers' uses and adaptations of reform-based science curricula; teacher research, teacher education, and teacher professional learning; cross-disciplinary teaching and learning with historical primary sources in science classrooms; learning within and across disciplines

 Lab AffiliationsNext Generation Science Storylines (PI: Brian Reiser)

 Learning Through Youth Community Tinkering (PI: Shirin Vossoughi)